Every US state’s best value for money restaurant

 Arkansas: The Hive, Bentonville

 With numerous awards under its belt, including ones from the Arkansas Food Hall of Fame and the James Beard Foundation, The Hive in Bentonville's 21c Museum Hotel is a gorgeous space to enjoy a meal – and offers excellent food without an extortionate price tag.
-Get a table at lunch and you can enjoy entrées priced under $20.
+Get a table at lunch and you can enjoy entrées priced at under $20.

 California: State Bird Provisions, San Francisco